MEK’s Social Responsibility and Community Outreach

 Midnight Run: Food and Clothing Donations to the Homeless in NYC (December 15, 2017)

-The Midnight Run we will participate in is sponsored by St. Michael’s Church in Palisades Park, NJ.
+Our Midnight Run was sponsored by St. Michael’s Church in Palisades Park, NJ.

 Background: In over 1,000 relief missions per year, Midnight Run volunteers from churches, synagogues, schools and other civic groups distribute food, clothing, blankets and personal care items to the homeless poor on the streets of New York City.
 The late-night relief efforts create a forum for trust, sharing, understanding and affection.
 That human exchange, rather than the exchange of goods, is the essence of the Midnight Run mission.